Numbers88s/novela-hugo-starter/content/post/2021-06-05-solving-search-maze.md

 ---
-title: "Graphs toolbox: Let's solve search maze problem"
+title: "Graph toolbox: Let's solve search maze problem"
 date: 2021-06-05
 hero: /images/maze.jpg
 excerpt: "In this article we will look to solve one of the classic graph problems, searching in a maze."